 If some of these distances seem short, they are because small objects with a small amount of power will not, given the laws of physics, throw a big signal back.
 And this is under ideal conditions.

 Sidebar: If you are in a small vessel, add a radar deflector to make you look larger than you are!

-In the column on radar last week, I noted that one of the issues to keep in mind is that heavy seas can cause you to see even less than you think since, at the crest of the wave, your radar's beam is shooting into space and while sliding down into the trough, it is shooting into the water.
-(This is also true of your VHF radio.
-See Your Radio - Shot-Gun or Rifle?)
-Counter-intuitively, perfectly flat seas actually work against range since you don't pick up the little big of extra distance that small waves will give you - kind of a paint brush approach...
+In the column on radar, I noted that one of the issues to keep in mind is that heavy seas can cause you to see even less than you think since, at the crest of the wave, your radar's beam is shooting into space and, while sliding down into the trough, it is shooting into the water.
+Counter-intuitively, perfectly flat seas actually work against range since you don't pick up the little bit of extra distance that small waves will give you - kind of a paint brush approach.